Cucumber Castle (film): Soundtrack

 The five Bee Gees' songs appeared on the album Cucumber Castle released earlier the same year.

 An orchestral version of the original Cucumber Castle song plays over the opening credits.
 The end titles feature a similarly orchestral version of the earlier Bee Gees track Holiday.

-The footage of Blind Faith and the likes of Mick Jagger in the crowd weree taken from Blind Faith's Hyde Park performance in 1969.
+The footage of Blind Faith and the likes of Mick Jagger in the crowd were taken from Blind Faith's Hyde Park performance in 1969.

 Home media

 The title was briefly released in the U.S. in the early days of home video by the tiny label Video Tape Network, but quickly disappeared from sale.
 The tape was once cited by Video Review magazine as the rarest commercial release ever, and copies have fetched three figures on the collector's market.
 It has never since been officially released on home video in any form, though bootlegs have circulated for years.